dbohdan/pago/README.md

 To use pago with an SSH key as an identity, follow these steps.
 Back up your `identities` file and install age for the command line before proceeding.

-Note that the SSH key must not be encrypted, i.e., must not have a password.
+Note that the SSH key must not be encrypted, that is, must not have a password.
 If necessary, remove the password with `ssh-keygen`. pago encrypts `identities` with a password using age encryption.

 You may wish to work with secrets in memory or on an encrypted disk.
-On Linux with glibc, you normally have `/dev/shm/` available as temporary in-memory storage.
+On Linux with glibc, you typically have `/dev/shm/` available as temporary in-memory storage.

 1. Add your SSH _public_ key to `.age-recipients`.
 You can have multiple recipients.